omarwit/cumulus-cl-interfaces-puppet/README.md

 ### cumulus_interface

-This resource type manages a network interface using [ifupdown2](http://docs.cumulusnetworks.com/display/CL25/Network+Interface+Management+Using+ifupdown2).
-The configuration for the interface is written to a file in the interface configuration files directory.
-This resource type does not configure vxlan, bond, or bridge interfaces.
+This resource type configures a network interface using [ifupdown2](http://docs.cumulusnetworks.com/display/CL25/Network+Interface+Management+Using+ifupdown2).
+The configuration for the interface is written to a file in the interface configuration file directory.
+This resource type does not configure VXLAN, bond, or bridge interfaces.

 For bridge configuration use the `cumulus_bridge` module.